maximjs/gem-puzzle-game/README.md

 | 11 | 13 | 6  |    |

 A gem puzzle game.
-Use ↑, ↓, ←, → keys on keyboard or a mouse.
+Use ↑, ↓, ←, → keys on the keyboard or a mouse.